 I showed up for the first class with my coffee cup in hand.
 After small talk and introductions, the leader asked us to spend time analyzing and describing our cups.
-One woman said she used the same cup every morning because although it was cracked she loved the way it felt in her hands.
-Another woman said she liked the colors of her cup and that it was deep enough for a big cup of coffee.
+One woman said she used the same cup every morning because, although it was cracked, she loved the way it felt in her hands.
+Another woman said she liked the colors of her cup, and it was deep enough for a big cup of coffee.
 Another woman said she just grabbed one off the shelf.
-She did not think too much about what it looked like; she just cared about the drink inside.
+She did not think too much about what it looked like; she only cared about the drink inside.
 Another woman said she liked nothing about her coffee cup.
-It was ugly and small and she didn’t drink coffee anyway.
+It was ugly and small, and she didn’t drink coffee anyway.
 And then it was my turn.
-I explained that I usually drank out of a plain white coffee cup, but I had just received this cup as a gift and I loved it.
-It was unique, it was different, it definitely wasn’t perfect, but it made me smile.
+I explained that I usually drank out of a plain white coffee cup, but I had just received this cup as a gift, and I loved it.
+It was unique, it was different, it wasn’t perfect, but it made me smile.

-As the class progressed it became clear that the coffee cup was a representation of our bodies.
-Our cup might be cracked, our cup might be faded or our cup might be a funny shape, but it didn’t matter.
+As the class progressed, it became clear that the coffee cup was a representation of our bodies.
+Our cup might be cracked, our cup might be faded, or our cup might be a funny shape, but it didn’t matter.
 It represented our imperfections, our journey, our uniqueness.
 And yet for years I had used a plain white coffee cup.
-It was boring and safe and I was tired of it.
+It was boring and safe, and I was tired of it.
 My new cup was much more like the person I wanted to be.
-It was whimsical, it was colorful, and it was definitely not perfect.
+It was whimsical, colorful, and definitely not perfect.
 It was time to love and enjoy my cup with all its imperfections and quirkiness.

-As I drove home I went back to the coffee cup metaphor from my class years before.
-If our cup represents our body, what we put inside our cup represents who we truly are: our insecurities and struggles, our beliefs and values, what we love and what we can do without.
-But just like my red solo cup, we often make assumptions about other people based on what we see or what we hear.
-We very rarely take the time to find out if our assumptions are true.
-And almost instantly I began wondering how my coffee cup metaphor was affecting my role as mom.
+As I drove home, I went back to the coffee cup metaphor from my class years before.
+If our cup represents our body, what we put inside our cup represents who we truly are: our insecurities and struggles, our beliefs and values, what we love.
+But just like my red Solo Cup, we often make assumptions about other people based on what we see or what we hear.
+We rarely take the time to find out if our assumptions are true.
+Almost instantly I began wondering how my coffee cup metaphor was affecting my role as a mom.
 Was I looking inside my children’s cups or was I assuming I knew what was inside?

-And then it dawned on me; the best way to look inside our children’s cup was to go grab a metaphorical cup of coffee.
-No, I am not advocating for young coffee drinkers, but I am advocating for what having a cup of coffee with someone represents: time and connection.
-It is the only way we can know what is truly inside our children’s cup.
+Then it dawned on me; the best way to look inside my children’s cups was to go grab a metaphorical cup of coffee with them.
+No, I am not advocating for young coffee drinkers, but I am advocating for what having a cup of coffee with someone represents—time and connection.
+It is the only way we can know what is truly inside our children’s cups.

-Whether it is through play, at dinner, on a walk around the neighborhood or during tuck-in, schedule time each day for one-on-one technology free time to connect with your child.
-Listen to them, observe them, validate them; ultimately connect with them.
+Whether it is through play, at dinner, on a walk around the neighborhood, or during tuck-in, schedule time each day for one-on-one, technology-free time to connect with your child.
+Listen to them, observe them, validate them, and enjoy them.

-I think it is fair to say that our children and our world need less assuming and more connection.
-By connecting more we will assume less.
-Grab yourself a cup, fill it with what you love and go connect.
+I think it is fair to say that our children and our world need less assuming and more connecting.
+By connecting more, we will assume less.
+Grab yourself a cup, fill it with what you love, and go connect.
 Who knew that a cup of coffee could teach so many life lessons!